junxit/us-congress-bills-113/metadata.md

 - 2014-02-25 — Introduced in House
 - 2014-02-25 — Introduced in House
 - 2014-02-25 — Referred to the House Committee on Transportation and Infrastructure.
+- 2014-02-26 — Referred to the Subcommittee on Highways and Transit.
+- 2014-03-04 — Considered under suspension of the rules. (consideration: CR H2103-2106)
+- 2014-03-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4076.
+- 2014-03-04 — Mr. Shuster moved to suspend the rules and pass the bill.
+- 2014-03-04 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2103)
+- 2014-03-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2103)